thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 # Conditional Statements

-## Quest objectives
- - Learn about the role of conditional statements in writing flexible Puppet code
- - Learn the syntax of the `if` statement.
- - Use an `if` statement to intelligently manage a package dependency.
+In this lesson, I'll discuss **conditional statements.** Conditional statements let you write Puppet code that behaves differently in different contexts.
+I will show how to use conditional statements to write flexible Puppet code, explain the syntax of the `if` statement, and show how to use an `if` statement to intelligently manage a package dependency.

 ## Getting started

-In this quest, we'll discuss **conditional statements.** Conditional statements let you write Puppet code that will behave differently in different contexts.

-To start this quest enter the following command:
+To start this lesson, I enter the following command:

     quest begin conditional_statements

 ## Writing for flexibility

->The green reed which bends in the wind is stronger than the mighty oak which
->breaks in a storm.

-> -Confucius

 Because Puppet manages configurations on a variety of systems fulfilling a variety of roles, great Puppet code means flexible and portable Puppet code.